 It depends on the type of plan you have, when you qualified for it, and whether you receive any extra help with drug costs.
-Most of the time you can only switch Medicare Advantage and Drug plans during the Open Enrollment period, which is October 7 through December 15 of every calendar year.
+Most of the time you can only switch Medicare Advantage plans (Part C) and prescription drug plans (Part D) during the Annual Enrollment period, which is October 7 through December 15 of every calendar year.
 It is also possible to make certain changes to plans during January 1 through March 31.

 Original Medicare (Parts A or B) has a different fee structure than Medicare Advantage (Part C).
 For example, Original Medicare has a 20% coinsurance for a doctor whereas Medicare Advantage may have a copay which varies based on the plan.
 Original Medicare include medications and must be added on separately, but Medicare Advantage does.
-Finally Medicare does not have a network of doctors and hospitals but Medicare Advantage is typically HMO or PPO meaning you must stay in a network of doctors and hospitals.
+Finally, Original Medicare does not have a network of doctors and hospitals, but Medicare Advantage is typically HMO or PPO meaning you must stay in a network of doctors and hospitals.

 There are Medicare supplemental (or Medigap) plans that can help with additional costs if someone chooses to keep Original Medicare.
 Medicare Part A and B, each have out-of-pocket costs like copays and deductibles.
 A supplemental plan bridges the gap to cover these costs, as well as other expenses, for a monthly premium.